khulnasoft/tradescope/docs/edge.md

 !!!
 Danger "Deprecated functionality"
     `Edge positioning` (or short Edge) is currently in maintenance mode only (we keep existing functionality alive) and should be considered as deprecated.
-    It will currently not receive new features until either someone stepped forward to take up ownership of that module - or we'll decide to remove edge from tradescope.
+    It will currently not receive new features until either someone stepped forward to take up ownership of that module - or we'll decide to remove edge from freqtrade.

 !!!
 Warning
     When using `Edge positioning` with a dynamic whitelist (VolumePairList), make sure to also use `AgeFilter` and set it to at least `calculate_since_number_of_days` to avoid problems with missing data.